ARM-software/psa-api/doc/crypto/overview/conventions.rst

     If any of these constraints are violated, the behavior is undefined.

-    Note that this consistency requirement does not apply to errors that arise from resource failures or limitations, for example, errors resulting from resource constraints can arise in concurrent execution that do not arise in sequential execution.
+    The consistency requirement does not apply to errors that arise from resource failures or limitations.
+For example, errors resulting from resource constraints can arise in concurrent execution that do not arise in sequential execution.

-    For example, suppose two calls are executed concurrently which both attempt to create a new key with the same key identifier that is not already in the key store.
+    As an example of this rule: suppose two calls are executed concurrently which both attempt to create a new key with the same key identifier that is not already in the key store.
 Then:

     *   If one call returns :code:`PSA_ERROR_ALREADY_EXISTS`, then the other call must succeed.